lemasc/game-auction/README.md

 ## Improvements
 - Proper authentication check
 - List all auctions, not just the minimum
-- Should spend more time studying Bootstrap cuz I forgot everything :(
+- Should spend more time studying Bootstrap and Express cuz I forgot everything :(
+- Data store in memory??
+Allow MySQL or SQLITE??
+ORM??